estebanpdl/tik-spyder/README.md

 Given the dynamic nature of search results and the constantly evolving landscape of TikTok's platform, it's important to note that the data collected by TikSpyder represents a sample rather than a comprehensive dataset.
 However, this sample can still be valuable for monitoring trends and identifying emerging narratives.

+To get the most out of TikSpyder, **it is recommended to test your query using Google's advanced search features.
+This can help refine your search query, improve the relevance of your results, and test specific keywords more effectively**.
+By taking advantage of these features, you can ensure that you're collecting the most relevant data for your research or analysis.

 <br />

 ## 🚀 **Features**